mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 In this post, we'll outline the _**business**_ and _**personal**_ skills needed to translate your technical skills into impact.
 We'll first focus on [business skills](#making-sense-of-business-sense) before turning to personal skills.

+### Table of contents
+* Making sense of business sense
+  - Optimizing resource allocation
+  - Empowering coworkers
+  - Understanding the market
+* The `self` parameter

 ---
 **How to enter data science:**
 1. [The target]({{  site.baseurl  }}/DS-transition-1)